 The Need to Campaign

-It is never enough, nowadays, merely to announce a new policy or introduce new laws and regulations and then expect instant obedience.
-We have to get the public on our side, or else even the cleverest of policies will fail.
+It is never enough merely to announce a new policy or procedure, or introduce new laws and regulations, and then expect instant compliance.
+We have to get the public and/or colleagues on our side, or else even the cleverest of policies will fail.

 Katie Perrier said this after the disastrous announcement of changes to social care policy during the Conservative 2017 election campaign: